How Can a Business Remove a County Court Judgment (CCJ)?

 How do I take out a CCJ against a company?

-It is possible to take out a County Court Judgement (CCJ) against a creditor of a company.
 You should first contact your solicitor to draft the appropriate paperwork and they will be able to file the papers with the county court judgement in order to issue the CCJ against limited company or creditor.

 From there, the creditor or creditors of the company will have 14 days to respond their own claim and it’s up to the judge to decide the payment plan.